TalkingQuickly/talkingquickly.github.io/_drafts/2020-12-29-what-id-tell-myself-about-startups-volume2.md

 1. Regularly re-visit which numbers are going to be on an investor deck in six months time, because six months time will be too late to make them better

-1. Understand in which roles it's essential for people to "know their numbers" and make sure they understand this.
-Empower them by removing barriers to them accessing and manipulating data themselves but do not tolerate them not knowing them.
+1. Develop a very low tolerence of people who don't "know their numbers".
+Empower people to understand their numbers by removing barriers to them accessing and manipulating data themselves but do not tolerate them not knowing them.

 1. Do not underestimate the power of giving a smart person a KPI and the tools to change it

 1. The numbers in an investor deck in six months should be the same as the ones department heads are being measured on which in turn should be the core numbers which drive your financial model.
 If these differ for a significant period, somethings up

 1. A smart person focussing exclusively on BI is valuable but en-powering people to answer their own questions is higher leverage.
-So where possible your BI person or team should focus on enablement rather than end user
+So where possible your BI person or team should focus on enablement rather than end user data requests

 1. Data warehouses are a thing.
 It (probably) just means "big ole database".
 With tools like Redshift / BigQuery, Stitch and DBT it's possible to get almost anything into a standard database (Jira, Zendesk, Adwords spend, Facebook spend, Mixpanel, you name it).
 Then you can build dashboards with Metabase or Chartio.
 Then you can measure it properly